-In this space I’m going to recommend one album (Jazz Vocal, Traditional Pop, Jazz Instrumental or whatever takes my fancy) a week.
+In this space I’m going to recommend some albums (Jazz Vocal, Traditional Pop, Jazz Instrumental or whatever takes my fancy) once in a while.

 However, remember these are my own private judgments, and I’m not too worried about other critics’ opinions.